This post may contain affiliate links. Read our disclosure policy here.

 - Combine the oil and flour in a large pot over medium heat (use a cast-iron one if you have it).
 Stirring slowly and constantly for 15 to 25 minutes, until the roux is a copper brown color, chocolate-like, and it has thickened.

-- Add the onions, celery, and bell peppers and continue to stir for 4 to 5 minutes, until they’ve softened.
+- Add the onions, celery, bell peppers, and garlic and continue to stir for 4 to 5 minutes, until they’ve softened.

 - Add the sausage and chicken, and stir to combine.
 Add the seasoning and continue to fold until everything is well combined.